recursivefaults/recursivefaults.github.io/_posts/2021-08-12-six-figure-resume-no-experience-necessary.md

 The trick is to tell your stories and make it clear how what you learned prepared you for today.

 I used to close my stories about ocean rescue with something like, “So I’m comfortable with high-stress situations.”
 That line would show up because, at some point, we’d talk about projects and deadlines and stressful or difficult situations.
-Well, a story about drowning people pretty much puts an end to the concern about that.
+Well, a story about life-and-death pretty much puts an end to the concern about that.

 ## Bring The Attributes and Stories Together